kcharwood/homebridge-weather-station/README.md

 With the eve app you can view the history for

+- Air Pressure
+- Humidity
 - Temperature

-- Air Pressure
-- Relative Humidity
+## Choose your weather service

+This plugin supports multiple weather services.
+Each has it's own advantages.
+The following table shows a comparison to help you choosing one.

+TODO

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-weather-station-extended`
+2. Install this plugin using: `npm install -g homebridge-weather-plus`

+TODO
 3. Gather a free developer key for Weather Underground [here](http://www.wunderground.com/weather/api/).
 4. Update your configuration file.
 See the samples below.